stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL.md

-Based on my proposed research questions, I chose ID, diagnosis, radius_mean, texture_mean, perimeter_mean, compactness_mean, texture_level and compactness_level for my analysis on whether data set is tidy
+Based on my proposed research questions, I chose ID, diagnosis, radius_mean, texture_mean, perimeter_mean, compactness_mean, texture_level and compactness_level for my analysis on whether the data set is tidy

 Based on my observation, the selected cancer_sample table is tidy